R. B. Longridge and Company: Locomotives

 The first locomotive was an 0-6-0 called Michael Longridge for the Stanhope and Tyne Railway.
 This was built in 1837 (the year before the company officially opened) so it was probably made by Bedlington Ironworks, rather than R. B. Longridge and Company.

-It was followed by a number of 2-2-2 locomotives for several European railways, including Arend the first locomotive to work on a public railway in the Netherlands, and "Bayard" for the kingdom of Naples.
+It was followed by a number of 2-2-2 locomotives for several European railways, including De Arend the first locomotive to work on a public railway in the Netherlands, and Bayard for the kingdom of Naples.
 Some broad gauge singles – six members of the Firefly class – were also built in 1841 for Daniel Gooch of the Great Western Railway.

 Business increased in 1846 with about sixty engines for the London and Birmingham Railway, the Midland Railway and the London, Brighton and South Coast Railway.
 While the export trade experienced a lull, orders continued to be fulfilled for the home railways, including ten 4-2-0 Crampton locomotives for the Great Northern Railway, which were later converted to 2-2-2s by Archibald Sturrock.